sdmx-twg/sdmx-im/docs/source/Sections/Section1/SDMX_2-1_SECTION_1_Framework.rst

    users with maintenance agency access privileges to submit and modify structural metadata.
 In this aspect the registry is acting as a structural metadata repository.
-However, it is permissible in an SDMX structure to submit just the “stub” of the structural object, such as a code list, and for this stub to reference the actual location from where the metadata can be retrieved, either from a file or a structural metadata resource, such as another registry.
+However, it is permissible in an SDMX structure to submit just the "stub" of the structural object, such as a code list, and for this stub to reference the actual location from where the metadata can be retrieved, either from a file or a structural metadata resource, such as another registry.